FiveElements/air-paginator/README.md

 # air-paginator
-Air Paginator manager the pagination of all List
+The Air Paginator manager the pagination of server result Set.

+# Polymer.AirPaginatorBehavior
+The pagination business logic usable to implements your own pagination Web-component.